intelfx/linux/Documentation/admin-guide/cgroup-v2.rst

 	reclaim inefficiency after disabling writeback (because the same pages might be rejected again and again).

-	Note that this is subtly different from setting memory.swap.max to 0, as it still allows for pages to be written to the zswap pool.
+	Note that this is different from setting memory.swap.max to 0, as it still allows for pages to be written to the zswap pool.

+	This can also be set to -1, which would make the cgroup (and its future children) follow the parent/global value again.

   This setting has no effect if zswap is disabled, and swapping is allowed unless memory.swap.max is set to 0.

   memory.pressure
 	A read-only nested-keyed file.